-Eric is totally blind and has been taking part in visually impaired bowling for just over 20 years.
-For the last seven years he has been the Metro bowls organiser, which includes running the Metro Singles and Pairs tournaments, deciding who plays with who and making arrangements for tournaments around the country.
-In the summer Out door season, sessions take place at Ravenscourt Park Bowls Club in Hammersmith, and in the winter these run at Brixton Sports Centre.
+This role includes running the Metro Singles and Pairs tournaments, deciding who plays with who and making arrangements for tournaments around the country.
+In the summer Outdoor season, sessions take place at Ravenscourt Park Bowls Club in Hammersmith, and in the winter these run at Brixton Sports Centre and Wilbert will be helped in his new role by fellow bowlers Jackie, Lea, Maureen.

-Eric is keen to recruit new members, and points out that once you’ve had a bit of practice, there are plenty of tournaments all over the country in which you could take part.
+Wilbert and the Metro Bowlers are always keen to recruit new members and as eric points out that once you’ve had a bit of practice, there are plenty of tournaments all over the country in which you could take part.
 As an added incentive, once practice is over, everyone heads off to the pub for a meal, a drink and a chat!

-So why not give Eric a ring to find out more, and if you want to bring along a friend, either visually impaired or sighted, you would be made more than welcome.
+So why not give Wilbert a ring to find out more, and if you want to bring along a friend, either visually impaired or sighted, you would be made more than welcome.

 In 1998 Rory represented South Africa at the inaugural Blind Cricket World Cup.
 He was captain and coach of this world cup winning team.
 Rory is a qualified cricket coach and has coached cricket teams at Club, National and International level.